 What is known is that Jim was hospitalized on April 25, 1945, with pneumonia.
 He may have become ill after being punished.
 In an attempt to save his life, the doctor treated Jim with sulfathiazole and vitamins.
 Records kept at the camp show that PFC James C. Secrist died of acute pneumonia on April 30, 1945.
 After his death, his body was cremated and his ashes were given to the camp commandant.

-His father died in August 1945, and Jim was still listed as being a Japanese POW in the obituary.
+His father died in August 1945, his obituary showed Jim was still listed as being a Japanese POW.
 His family did not learn of his death until after the war on November 6, 1945.

 What is known is that the remains of PFC James C. Secrist arrived in the United States on June 28, 1948, with the remains of 1940 men who had died in the Pacific on the USAT Robert Morris.
 From San Francisco, his remains were sent to a remains distribution center in Ohio.
 Newspapers show that his remains arrived in Dayton on September 22, 1948.